cara86t/TemporalVisibility/README.md

 pip install -r requirements.txt
 ```

-You may need to install Git LFS to clone this repository successfully with "videos_taa" directory: https://git-lfs.com/

 ## Usage

 Some sample videos are provided in the directory "videos_taa".
 If the Python environment is set up correctly, executing the Bash script "test_run_vid.sh" should run the predictor for a sample video and save the results under "test_run" directory.